 The dam is built over the Mahanadi River.
 It is one of the first major multipurpose river valley projects that started post-Independence.
 It is one of the largest dams in India and the world.
 The dam features two towers that are Minar and Nehru Minar.
-Some of the major attractions around the dam are Ushakothi Wildlife Sanctuary, Cattle Island, Vimleshwar Temple, and Huma Temple
+Some major attractions around the dam are Ushakothi Wildlife Sanctuary, Cattle Island, Vimleshwar Temple, and Huma Temple.

 Height – 60.96 meters